play icon for videos

 Dimension CSR Data ESG Data Can Sopact Sense help?

-Typical Owners Communications, HR, CSR/Impact teams Finance, Compliance, Investor Relations ✔ Helps CSR teams collect/analyze data; maps outputs into ESG frameworks
+Typical Owners Communications, HR, CSR/Impact teams Finance, Compliance, Investor Relations ✔ Helps CSR teams collect/analyze data and map outputs into ESG frameworks

 Data Sources Grant management tools, partner updates, surveys, PDFs HRIS, ERP, sustainability software, audit reports ✔ Ingests partner/beneficiary data; links outcomes to finance or HR data